caribbean-apple/housing/progress report.md

 X Here you register with a name, email, password.

 #### Search Results Page
-~ Displays results, one for each listing matching your city.
+x Displays results, one for each listing matching your city.
 Each result shows up to two photos from the listing.
 Clicking sends to the listing page.
-Comment: Don't have photos or link to listing page yet.

 O More filters: The search results page has additional filters that you can specify on the left bar, including specifying
 	- sublet start date (earliest date and latest date),